 Ninth, tenth, eleventh, and twelfth grade students may apply to enroll in Postsecondary Enrollment Options (PSEO) and other advanced enrichment programs.
-General information about the PSEO program will be provided to all eighth, ninth, tenth, and eleventh grade students by March 1.
+Up-to-date information about the PSEO program will be published on the district's website and in materials that are distributed to parents and students by the earlier of (1) three weeks prior to the date by which a student must register for district courses for the following school year, or (2) March 1 of each year.

 Qualifying credits granted to a student through a PSEO course or program that meets or exceeds a graduation standard or requirement will be counted toward the graduation and credit requirements of the state academic standards.
-Interested students must fill out an application form and submit it to Brian Gilbertson 6-12 Principal by May 30 for enrollment the following school year.
+Interested students must fill out an application form and submit it to the Principal's office by October 30 or May 30 to indicate the pupil's intent to enroll in postsecondary courses during the following academic term.
+A pupil is bound by notifying or not notifying the district by October 30 or May 30.
 The application form must be signed by the student and his/her parent or guardian.
 Students wishing to take a PSEO course should contact Nancy Wassink at nwassink@edgertonpublic.com